 Rule 403.
 They shall instruct the men under them in the proper and safe methods of handling cargo, gear and equipment.
+Special attention shall be focused on safe lashing practices particular to each ship.

 Rule 404.
 They shall see that booms are not raised or lowered except under the direction of the foreman, walking boss, gang boss, or hatch tender in charge of the hatch, and in compliance with provisions of Rules 619 and 620.